Taylor Swift concerts in Seattle produced seismic activity on same scale as a small earthquake, seismologist finds

 Swift’s Seattle concerts, which were attended by over 144,000 people in total, broke Lumen Field’s attendance records, according to The Seattle Times.

 Caplan-Auerbach also compared the quake, which she dubbed the “Seismic Swift,” to 2010’s “Beast Quake,” when Seattle Seahawks running back Marshawn Lynch scored a last-minute touchdown during a playoff game.
-Activity produced by Seahawks fans registered on a seismograph at a 2.0 magnitude.
+The activity produced by Seahawks fans registered on a seismograph at a 2.0 magnitude.

 The next step for Caplan-Auerbach is attempting to line up the seismic activity beat-by-beat with Swift’s setlist to see how the songs impacted the shake, she said.
 She’s set up a Google Drive to collect videos to help with her research.